-AHP funds will support revitalization of rental units targeted for households earning 80% and below of Area Median Income.
+AHP funds will support revitalization of state-assisted rental units targeted for households earning less than 80% of Area Median Income.
 Where regulatory and operating agreements specify lower income thresholds, HABC will follow the R&O agreement.
 Repairs and improvements will be made to ensure that all units meet HQS or successor standards.
 Rental units funded through AHP may be owned by an HABC instrumentality or other public or private entities.
 Examples of the types of rental projects eligible for AHP funds include:

-• Existing state-aided housing developments slated for preservation/redevelopment

-- Affordable developments involving LIHTC - At-risk affordable developments nearing the end of their compliance period
+- Existing state-aided housing developments slated for preservation/redevelopment - Newly proposed affordable developments involving LIHTC - At-risk affordable developments nearing the end of their compliance period